Nikephoros II Phokas: Ascension to the throne

-Theophano, however, was not allowed to rule alone.
-Joseph Bringas, the eunuch palace official who had become Romanos' chief councilor, maintained his position.
-According to contemporary sources he intended to keep authority in his own hands.
-He also tried to reduce the power of Nikephoros Phokas.
-The victorious general had been accepted as the actual commander of the army and maintained a strong connection to the aristocracy.
-Bringas was afraid that Nikephoros would attempt to claim the throne with the support of both the army and the aristocracy.
-This is exactly what he did.
-On July 2 in Caesarea, his armies, along with his highest-ranking officers, proclaimed Nikephoros emperor.
-From his position in Caesarea, and in advance of the news of his proclamation as emperor, Nikephoros sent a fleet to secure the Bosphorus Strait against his enemies.
+Theophano's authority was challenged by Joseph Bringas, a eunuch palace official seeking to keep the primacy he had attained in the reign of Romanos.
+He also tried to reduce the power of Nikephoros Phokas, who had been accepted as the actual commander of the army and maintained a strong connection to the aristocracy.
+On July 2 Bringas's fears were realized, when the armies, including their highest-ranking officers, proclaimed Nikephoros emperor in Caesarea.
+Before news of the proclamation could spread, Nikephoros sent a fleet to secure the Bosphorus Strait against his enemies.
 Around the same time, he appointed Tzimiskes as Domestic of the East, now taking on the formal roles of emperor.
 He then sent a letter to Constantinople requesting to be accepted as co-emperor.
-In response, Bringas locked down the city, forcing Nikephoros' father Bardas Phokas to seek sanctuary in the Hagia Sophia, while his brother Leo Phokas escaped the city in disguise.
+In response, Bringas locked down the city, forcing Nikephoros's father Bardas Phokas to seek sanctuary in the Hagia Sophia, while his brother Leo Phokas escaped the city in disguise.
 Bringas was able to garner some support within the city from a few high-ranking officers, namely Marianos Argyros, but he himself was not a skilled orator and was unable to obtain the support of other popular officials such as the Patriarch Polyeuctus and the general Basil Lekapenos.
-The people of Constantinople soon turned against his cause, killing Argyros in a riot and soon forcing Bringas to flee.
+The people of Constantinople soon turned against his cause, killing Argyros in a riot and forcing Bringas to flee.
 On August 16, Nikephoros was proclaimed emperor and married the empress Theophano.